Solving adoption problems of a data-oriented industrial optimization tool

 User testing

-After a few months of usage, I conducted a few interviews to get feedback and improve the product.
+After a few months of usage, I conducted a interviews to get feedback and improve the product.

 I designed an indicator that highlight the equipment from which information is missing at a glance.